jiehwan94/jiehwan94.github.io/_posts/project/2016-08-29-DS-Internship-Project.md

 - The 12 week long process of making a product from the scratch taught me that "domain knowledge" and "communication" are essential to being a good data scientist.
 It was a blast talking to people from different backgrounds in business, learning about features for predictive model, and coming up with new features to be engineered to improve our model.
 I found myself deeply immersed in the project and really enjoyed the time with other interns as well.

 - One thing I wish I had done during the internship was being involved with productionizing the product and carrying out A/B testing to observe how users react.
-I wish I had an experience of how A/B testing is done in real business settings, how they collect user feedback and reflect it to the final release.
+I wish I had an experience of how A/B testing is done in the industry, how they collect user feedback and reflect it to the final release.

 - I really appreciate my manager, colleagues, sales reps, and intern friends who helped me throughout the journey.
 Especially, I'd like to thank my manager who granted me permission to a variety of data and supported me.
 Everyone was very willing to take time to answer my questions and put up with my curiosity.
-I learned not only the technical skills to become a good data scientist, but I also really cherish the opportunity to think about how important it is to build relationship with my colleagues with whom I spend 1/3 of my day!
+I learned not only the technical skills to become a good data scientist, but I also really cherish the opportunity to think about how important it is to build good relationship with my colleagues with whom I spend 1/3 of my day!

 These are some of the thoughts I started to have in mind:

 - How can I be helpful to people around me not just career-wise but life in general.
-- How can grow myself with people around me?
+- How can I grow with people around me?
 - What should I do now to do that?

 I will constantly crave for finding answers to these questions.